Effective: August 6, 1999 (revised September 28, 2012)

 3. Circumstances for applying policy

-Any request for Legal Services are governed by this policy unless otherwise agreed in writing by the Vice-President, Real Estate Services, Legal Services and General Counsel.
+Any request for Legal Services are governed by this policy unless otherwise agreed in writing by the Vice-President, Legal Services, General Counsel and Corporate Secretary.